Table of Contents

-The Leader-Member exchange theory was developed from the vertical dyad linkage (VDL) theory.
+The Leader-Member Exchange Theory was developed from the vertical dyad linkage (VDL) theory.
 It first emerged in the 1970s.
-This theory suggested that this theory passes through three stages by Graery and Scandura in the year 1987 for proper testing and development.
+This theory suggested that this theory passes through three stages Graery and Scandura in the year 1987 for proper testing and development.
 These stages are listed below:

 - Role-Taking Stage